denoland/docs/deploy/tutorials/static-site.md

+---
-# Deploy a static site
+title: "Deploy a static site"
+oldUrl:
+  - /deploy/docs/static-site/
+---

 This tutorial will cover how to deploy a static site (no JavaScript) on Deno Deploy.